Streamline Your Business Operations with Our Banking Solutions

 - EMI electronic money institution can also provide IBAN accounts, payment cards and e-wallets.

 The main differences in favor of regular banks are:

-Banks can lend money to customers, or allow accounts to go into debit.
-EMIs work exclusively on funds that have already been deposited into accounts, and no lending is permitted.
+- Banks can lend money to customers, or allow accounts to go into debt.
+(EMIs work exclusively on funds that have already been deposited into accounts, and no lending is permitted.)